By Chantae Reden | Published: April 7, 2022 | March 26, 2026

 Scuba Dive And Snorkel With Hawaii's Underwater Wildlife

 From the ink-black waters below, a manta ray swoops toward the ocean's surface with its mouth wide open, feasting on the plankton that have gathered under the giant bright light I'm hanging onto.
 I hold my breath as the manta ray glides within inches of me.
 Another manta appears, and they flip and twirl like ballet dancers.
 Every night, these manta rays feed at Keauhou Bay, and it's possible to witness them on a scuba diving or snorkeling excursion.
 Come daytime, the reef comes alive at Kealakekua Bay State Historical Park.
-This is a fantastic spot to see eagle rays, sea turtles and humuhumunukunukuapuaa — the Hawaiian state fish.
+This is a fantastic spot to see eagle rays, sea turtles and “humuhumunukunukuapuaa” — the Hawaiian state fish.

 Visit Volcanoes In Hawaii's National Parks And Memorials

-A land of fire and ice, the island of Hawaii is one of earth's wildest landscapes.
-Hawaii Volcanoes National Park is where you can witness land being created firsthand from the active volcanoes of Kilauea and Mauna Loa.
-The lands of the park are sacred and feature heavily in Hawaiian mythology as the park is home to Pele, a deity devoted to creation and destruction.
-Conditions change from day to day; you might see plume from the volcanic crater puffing steam into the sky like a cloud factory on one visit, and lava flowing into the sea during the next.
+You might see a plume from the volcanic crater puffing steam into the sky like a cloud factory on one visit, and lava flowing into the sea during the next.
 At night, gaze into a pit of molten lava for otherworldly amber hues.
 The park also hosts a range of hiking paths, like the Kilauea Iki trail that traverses over a solidified lava lake.
 It's a blazing contrast to Hawaii's dormant and often snow-capped volcano of Mauna Kea.

-While on the Oahu bucket list part of your Hawaii vacation, visit the Pearl Harbor National Memorial to learn about one of the most impactful moments in United States history, the 1941 Japanese attack on Pearl Harbor.
+While on the Oahu bucket list as part of your Hawaii vacation, visit the Pearl Harbor National Memorial to learn about one of the most impactful moments in United States history, the 1941 Japanese attack on Pearl Harbor.
 Visit the USS Arizona Memorial dedicated to the United States Navy service members and civilians who lost their lives.
 This event led to the country's involvement in WWII.
 Today, the memorial presents educational programs and commemoration events.

 Lace Up For Hiking In Hawaii On Natural Trailheads